-However, the above may not hold for small enterprises, like startups.
+However, the above may not be held at small enterprises, like startups.
 The work climate at these places is vastly informal and friendly.
-People there do not feel restricted by the hierarchy while relating to even the topmost-level bosses.
+People there do not feel restricted by the hierarchy while relating to even the top-most-level bosses.

 The workers at these small organizations often walk into their manager’s offices and talk to them directly, without the bureaucratic red tape.
 It makes for a dynamic interchange of ideas and encourages open feedback between managers and employees.

-The drawback of the informal work environment, however, is that it is hard to set boundaries and establish clear rules of insubordination.
+However, the drawback of the informal work environment is that it is hard to set boundaries and establish clear rules of insubordination.